TIE KNOTS THE FUN AND EASY WAY

 Surgeon's Loop Knot Details

 Uses: The Surgeon's Loop is essentially a Double Overhand Knot.
 It can be tied quickly and easily in the end of a line.
-It is often used to make a "Loop to Loop" connection or to create a fixed loop that allows the artificial lure or fly to move naturally.
+It is often used to make a "Loop to Loop" connection in the same way that two elastic bands can be hooked into each other.
+It can also create a fixed loop that allows the artificial lure or fly to move naturally.

 Tying it: It is tied in the same way as the Surgeon's Knot.